dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 ## Understand the problem

-This problem is centered around **predicting the fare of a taxi trip in New York City**.
+This problem is about predicting the fare of a taxi trip in New York City.
 At first glance, it may seem to depend simply on the distance traveled.
 However, taxi vendors in New York charge varying amounts for other factors such as additional passengers or paying with a credit card instead of cash.

 ## Select the appropriate machine learning task

-To predict the taxi fare, you first select the appropriate machine learning task.
-You are looking to predict a real value (a double that represents price) based on the other factors in the dataset.
-You choose a [**regression**](../resources/glossary.md#regression) task.
+You want to predict the price value, which is a real value, based on the other factors in the data set.
+To do that you choose a [regression](../resources/glossary.md#regression) machine learning task.

 ## Create a console application

 1. Open Visual Studio 2017.
 Select **File** > **New** > **Project** from the menu bar.
 In the **New Project** dialog, select the **Visual C#** node followed by the **.NET Core** node.
 Then select the **Console App (.NET Core)** project template.
 In the **Name** text box, type "TaxiFarePrediction" and then select the **OK** button.

-2. Create a directory named *Data* in your project to save the data set files:
+1. Create a directory named *Data* in your project to store the data set and model files:

     In **Solution Explorer**, right-click the project and select **Add** > **New Folder**.
 Type "Data" and hit Enter.

-3. Install the **Microsoft.ML NuGet Package**:
+1. Install the **Microsoft.ML** NuGet Package:

     In **Solution Explorer**, right-click the project and select **Manage NuGet Packages**.
 Choose "nuget.org" as the Package source, select the **Browse** tab, search for **Microsoft.ML**, select that package in the list, and select the **Install** button.
 Select the **OK** button on the **Preview Changes** dialog and then select the **I Accept** button on the **License Acceptance** dialog if you agree with the license terms for the packages listed.